python/cpython/Doc/library/datetime.rst

 .. class:: timedelta
    :noindex:

-   A duration expressing the difference between two :class:`date`, :class:`.time`, or :class:`.datetime` instances to microsecond resolution.
+   A duration expressing the difference between two :class:`date` or :class:`.datetime` instances to microsecond resolution.